 I started running again in December of 2009 not long after my daughter was born.
 At that point I had been ‘sober’ from bulimia for nearly a year and the same freedom I had found in other areas of my life: body image and food, I now found in running.
 Its original appeal returned.
 I ran not to burn calories, but to explore, to see how fast I could go, to think, to pray, to feel alive.
 In January of 2010 I started training for my first big goal post-baby: a half-marathon.
 In May 2010 I ran 1:55 at the Big Lake Half Marathon in Alton, NH.
 A year later in 2011 I dropped my time by 10 minutes and finished in 1:45.
 Last year, I PR’d in every distance from 5K to Marathon.
 It is amazing what a healthy body can do.
 I feel stronger and faster than I ever have before and my goals are getting more and more ambitious because I know I can do it because I am healthy.

 There are days when I don’t want to run, but I do anyway.
 And there are days when I don’t want to run and I rest.
 I can listen to my body now in a way that I never was able to do before.
 I used to feel obligated to run no matter how I felt because I feared being “fat,” fear was my motivator.
 But now specific goals guide whether I rest or run, my motivation is to be the fastest me.
 Sometimes being the fastest me means running when I don’t feel like it and sometimes it means resting.
 There’s no obligation, no fear, just the desire to be the best that I can be.

-Freedom doesn’t mean perfection.
-I am still conscious of my weight and what I eat and lies about my worth still creep into my mind.
-Freedom doesn’t erase all the root causes of my addiction, but it does mean they no longer have a hold on me.
+Freedom from bulimia doesn’t mean perfection.
+I am still conscious of my weight and what I eat.
+Lies about my worth still creep into my mind.
+Freedom doesn’t erase all the root causes of my addiction.
+It just means they no longer have a hold on me.